OpenNMT/OpenNMT/doc/tree/details/preprocess.md

 :   Size of the target vocabulary [50000]

 src_vocab_file
-:   Pre-calculated source vocabulary []
+:   Path to an existing source vocabulary []

 targ_vocab_file
-:   Pre-calculated target vocabulary []
+:   Path to an existing target vocabulary []

 features_vocabs_prefix
 :   Path prefix to existing features vocabularies []